 When you look at your file’s metadata, providing the process has worked, you’ll be able to see your new custom file and how it matches the date and time at which it was shot.

 This step is unbelievably useful to laptop users because the price of good hard drives can be very expensive.

-I call this step backing up but what you’re really doing is referencing each file so that it’s no longer on your computer, even though you can still see them.
+I call this step backing up.
+What you’re really doing is referencing each file so that it’s no longer on your computer, even though you can still see them.

-By referencing the file through your chosen software, the preview remains intact, allowing you to browse the files much quicker as roughly 90% of the file size has been moved to an external location.
-This free’s up the room on your laptop.
+By referencing the file through your chosen software, the preview remains intact.
+This allows you to browse the files much quicker as roughly 90% of the file size has been moved to an external location.
+This frees up room on your laptop.